 Under this policy, Caregivers will accrue paid sick leave at the rate of 1 hour per every 30 hours worked, up to a maximum of 40 hours per calendar year.
 Caregivers who accrue paid sick leave under this policy may carry over unused sick leave from one calendar year to the next but may never use more than 56 hours of sick leave per calendar year.
+Unused earned paid sick time will not be paid at separation.
 Paid sick leave will be available for use immediately upon accrual.